African Americans in Tennessee: Early statehood

 In the 1790 Census, there were 361 free persons of color in Tennessee, and 3,417 people living in slavery.
 Under Tennessee's first constitution, drafted in 1795 and effective with statehood in 1796, free Blacks were not restricted from voting, although there is no evidence they were permitted to do so in practice.

 As in several other states following the American Revolution, in the first three decades of the 1800s, public sentiment supporting the abolition of slavery swelled in Tennessee.
 The legislature passed an 1826 law that prohibited bringing slaves into the state for purposes of sale, rather than the direct use of their labor.
 Freedmen were required "without fail [to] have [their] emancipation records with [them] at any time and place in order to prove [their] freedom."
-In 1831, following the Nat Turner rebellion in Virginia, however, the state government mandated that emancipated slaves must immediately depart the state, and prohibited the migration of free Blacks to Tennessee.
+In 1831, following Nat Turner's Rebellion in Virginia, however, the state government mandated that emancipated slaves must immediately depart the state, and prohibited the migration of free Blacks to Tennessee.
 Planters were fearful of the influence of free Blacks on enslaved persons.

 By the 1834 State Constitutional Convention in Nashville, delegates defeated a proposal for gradual abolition of slavery, to take place over a twenty-year period.
 Despite wide-ranging debate, the pro-slavery faction was victorious across the board.
 The new constitution formally forbade Blacks from voting, whether slave or free.
 It also stripped the legislature of any "power to pass laws for the emancipation of slaves, without the consent of their owner or owners."
 The right to bear arms was restricted to "the free white men of this State."

+In 1855 the state repealed its 30-year-ban prohibiting interstate slave trading, reflecting that Memphis slave-traders like Bolton, Dickens, & Co., Byrd Hill, and Nathan Bedford Forrest, had openly flouted this law for many years.